Our Lady of the Visitation of Guibang: Miracles

 After the image’s discovery and prayers of the Nobles answered, the couple wanted to bring the image with them on a journey.
 The image suddenly became too heavy to be carry, so the husband and wife took it as a sign the Virgin wished to remain in Guibang.

 A few days after, the young man who had brought the image to the Nobles was able to carry it easily, and he brought it house to house in propagating the devotion.
 When another poor but pious couple was to receive the image, they were initially reluctant as they could not give alms for the visit.
 They eventually welcomed the Virgin to their humble abode, and on the night of the visit, the couple were amazed by a sweet fragrance.
-They discovered the odour exuded from the image, and news spread like wildfire to the whole town.
+They discovered the odour exuded from the image, and news spread to the whole town.
 From then on, the image became popularly known as Our Lady of Guibang.
 As devotion to her grew a chapel was built to accommodate the growing number of pilgrims from other villages and towns in the province.

 Other miracles attributed to the intercession of the Virgin of Guibang were locals frequently noting the strong scent of sampaguita, said to indicate her presence and continue to this day.
 Others would report the Virgin roams at night to visit devotees, since amorseco burrs would be found stuck to the image’s dresses in the daytime.

 At midnight on 8 September 1972, the Feast of the Nativity of Mary, people were awakened by the loud pealing of bells they sensed came from the shrine.
 When a crowd came to investigate, the parish priest denied he rang the bells and said he had no memory of doing so beforehand.

 Due to the numerous miracles continuously being reported and attested to by devotees for decades, the image was granted an episcopal coronation on 23 May 1973 at the close of the Diocesan Marian Congress.
 The ritual was held at St. Ferdinand College, beside Saint Ferdinand Cathedral in Ilagan, the capital of Isabela.